 - i) restricted activities; - ii) a narrow and well-defined objective, such as to provide investment opportunities for investors by passing on risks and rewards associated with the assets of the structured entity to investors; - iii) insufficient equity to permit the structured entity to finance its activities without subordinate financial support; and - iv) financing in the form of multiple contractually linked instruments to investors that create concentrations of credit or other risks (tranches).

-The Fund considers its investment in ETFs and Portland Preferred Units to be investments in unconsolidated structured entities.
+The Fund considers its investment in Portland Preferred Units to be investments in an unconsolidated structured entity.